DATA-606-SPRING-2023-TUE/Sivaji_Data_606/Docs/draft_proposal.md

 # Techniques and Models:
 Several machine learning models are going to be used in this project like:
-  * Classification: If the goal is to predict the likelihood of a license being granted or revoked based on various factors, classification models such as logistic       regression, decision trees, random forests, and support vector machines could be used.
+  * Classification: To predict the likelihood of a license being granted or revoked based on various factors, classification models such as logistic                     regression, decision trees, random forests, and support vector machines could be used.
-  * Regression: If the goal is to predict the number of alcohol licenses issued in a particular area or for a particular license type, regression models such as         linear regression, decision trees, random forests, and neural networks could be used.
+  * Regression: To predict the number of alcohol licenses issued in a particular area or for a particular license type, regression models such as         linear         regression, decision trees, random forests, and neural networks could be used.
-  * Clustering: If the goal is to identify patterns or groups in the data, clustering models such as k-means, hierarchical clustering, and DBSCAN could be used to       segment the data into clusters based on similarities in license type, location, and other factors.
   * Anomaly detection: If the goal is to identify unusual or irregular patterns in the issuance of licenses, anomaly detection models such as one-class SVM,             isolation forests, and autoencoders could be used..